marano/blog/_posts/2014-02-24-doing-vertical-align-on-elements-like-a-boss.markdown

 The best notice: it's crossbrowser even in Internet Explorer 9!

-What do you think of this method to centralize elements vertically?
+What do you think about this method of centralizing elements vertically?
 Did you already know that?
 Comment here :)